 Our business relies on our ability to attract and retain the right team to enable us to be a leading game developer, publisher and esports ecosystem provider of official motorsport racing series throughout the world.
 We invest heavily in hiring and retaining talented people, particularly as we grow our business.
-Our headcount as of December 31, 2021 was 189, of which 188 were full-time employees, including 131 developers, located primarily in the United States, the United Kingdom and the Russian Federation.
+Our headcount as of December 31, 2022 was 134, of which 133 were full-time employees, including 91 developers, located primarily in the United States, the United Kingdom, Australia and the Republic of Georgia.
 None of our employees were covered by collective bargaining agreements, and we believe that relations with our employees are generally good.